-Young female converts to Christianity remain one of the most vulnerable populations.
+Young female converts to Christianity remain extremely vulnerable, with many living in hiding.
 Commonly, a woman suspected of Christianity will be humiliated in public, kept under strict house arrest, raped, abducted, forcibly married to a radical sheikh or killed.
 If already married, she will likely be divorced and have her children taken away to ensure that they are raised in an Islamic way.
 Christian women also suffer when their husbands are imprisoned or killed; many are taken advantage of by male relatives and the family often ends up impoverished.